 Experiential Learning

-Day trips, retreats, and overnight excursions challenge students to navigate new environments outside of a conventional classroom setting.
+Day trips, retreats, and out-of-town excursions challenge students to navigate new environments outside of a conventional classroom setting.

 During these experiences, students focus on team building, leadership skills, executive function, and their social-emotional well-being.
 Whether visiting a historical landmark, attending a performance or exhibition, or exploring the great outdoors, students strengthen relationships with one another and enjoy a sense of wonder and discovery.

-Past field trip and retreat destinations have included Balboa Park, the California Science Center, the Getty Museum, Josephine Press, Leonis Adobe Museum, the Los Angeles Arts District, Malibu Creek State Park, Noah’s Ark at the Skirball, Olvera Street, Underwood Family Farms, Will Geer Theatricum Botanicum, and Zuma Beach.
+Past field trip destinations have included Balboa Park, the California Science Center, the Getty Museum, Josephine Press, Leonis Adobe Museum, the Los Angeles Arts District, Malibu Creek State Park, Noah’s Ark at the Skirball, Olvera Street, Underwood Family Farms, and Will Geer Theatricum Botanicum.

 An Upper Schooler in the Advanced Studio class takes part in a mini-monoprint workshop at Josephine Press, a fine-art printmaking facility in Santa Monica.

-Grades 2–4 get a little taste of fall at Underwood Family Farms for their annual Harvest Festival.
+Grades 2–4 get a real taste of spring berry-picking at Underwood Family Farms.

 On a service learning day trip to the headquarters of the nonprofit Big Sunday, Grade 8 students roll up their sleeves to assemble soup kits and snack bags for Angelenos in need.